PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-08 15:03:13
+Last updated: 2024-04-08 15:05:27
-Random Quote: How to run a marathon: Step one, you start running.
-There is no step two. - Barney Stinson
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter